 When the sofa arrived I nervously sat down and...LOVED it!
 It's so soft yet firm and comfortable.
 Seriously so happy with our decision.

 I've gotten a lot of "White couch?!
 You're crazy!" and I get that.
-We do have a 5 month old puppy.
+We do have a playful puppy ha.
 But, truth is, I love white and it was my dream to have a light couch.
 The cushion covers are removable so they can be cleaned, and I'm adamant about checking the couch regularly for any spots that might need cleaning.
 We wipe Bria's paws off at the door before she comes inside after playing in the backyard, but she has still left a few dirt marks on the sofa.
 With a little water and dish soap, I was able to get the spots out no problem.
 We're also keeping a blanket on the couch for now to help keep it clean while she's still a pup.

 I truly love our new Article sofa.
 It's one of the most comfortable sofas I've sat on and it looks so well-made.
 Even Jordon likes it :)